Kids Place Frequently Asked Questions

 I feel my child needs therapy services, how can I schedule an evaluation?

-Direct access to therapy services is available in the state of Arizona.
-A prescription is not necessary, unless you plan to use your insurance.
-Some insurance companies will require prescriptions, authorizations, and/or pre-certifications.
+Most insurance companies will require prescriptions, authorizations, and/or pre-certifications.
 Please call us at (623) 242-6908 if you believe your child may need therapy.
 Our front office can better assist you based on your specific insurance requirements.
 You can also contact your child’s pediatrician and ask for a referral to Kids Place.

 What happens prior to my first appointment?

 Once a referral is received from a doctor’s office, or a patient calls us directly, our front office will schedule your initial evaluation.
 Our front office will then call your insurance company to verify benefits.
 If prior authorization is needed from the insurance company, our front office will work with the doctor’s office to receive all of the appropriate paperwork.
 When insurance benefits are verified, as a courtesy, AZOPT will call to inform you of your benefits.
+Please note, this information provided is not a guarantee of payment from your insurance.
+Only after we receive the Explanation of Benefits (EOB) will we know the exact amount of your benefits.

 What can I expect at our first appointment?